Meredith Music Festival began in 1991 as an end-of-year party for about 200 people. Golden Plains came into existence in 2007.

 We are grateful for the support of both Creative Victoria and the Australian Government.

-The Victorian Government’s Live Music Restart and event interruption insurance are excellent initiatives and will help the festivals return when the time is right – starting with Meredith in December 2022.
+The Victorian Government’s Live Music Restart and event interruption insurance are excellent initiatives and will help Meredith return in December 2022 and Golden Plains in March 2023.